trosh/suguru/README.md

 - if a value is positive, it is worth the final value
 - otherwise its 5 lowest bits describe possibilities.

-This should be implemented with a

-    union cell {
-        signed char final_value;
-        struct {
-            unsigned char one       : 1;
-            unsigned char two       : 1;
-            unsigned char three     : 1;
-            unsigned char four      : 1;
-            unsigned char five      : 1;
-            char filler             : 2;
-            unsigned char not_final : 1;
-        } choices;
-    };

-maybe, but it is currently implemented as a `char`, with binary operations implemented manually.

 ## todo

-- split regions when n possibilities are placed in the same n cells
 - encapsulate iterator
-- determine blocked iterations (not just winning iterations)
-- do guesswork :-)
-  - do 1-level guesswork
-  - do a tree-based guesswork :-O (bruteforce) !!
 - add user options